netsmash/todo-manager-cli/README.md

 First time you run the command, a configuration file will be created on `~/.config/todo-manager.yml`.
 This configuration can be manually edited.

-### Overrides
+### Overriding configuration

 By adding the line

 ```
-overrides: ["./tm.config.yml"]
+files: ["./tm.config.yml"]
 ```

-on the main configuration file, you can define a list of locations were the utility will look for a overriding configuration files.
+on a configuration file, you can define a list of overriding configuration files.
 If the file is found, the configuration will be override.

 In this particular example, the tool will look for a local file `./tm.config.yml` with respect the location where command is launched.